The Orchestra of the Americas: Members

 Annually up to 6000 musicians across the Western Hemisphere enter the process of auditioning for one of 80 seats in the Orchestra, ranking it among the most competitive orchestra academies in the world.
 All accepted participants join the Orchestra for a period of one year on full scholarship, which includes an annual international residency and tour.
 Alumni occupy posts in major international orchestras including the London Symphony Orchestra, Mariinsky Theatre Orchestra, Cleveland Orchestra, Toronto Symphony, Pacific Symphony, National Symphony Orchestra, Metropolitan Opera Orchestra, Los Angeles Philharmonic, OSESP, Orquesta Sinfonica Nacional de Mexico, Charlotte Symphony, Louisiana Philharmonic, Portland Symphony, Boston Philharmonic, Buenos Aires Philharmonic, Boston Symphony, Detroit Symphony, Sarasota Orchestra, Seattle Symphony, New World Symphony, Los Angeles Philharmonic, Rotterdam Philharmonic, Paris Opera, Seoul Philharmonic, Chicago Civic Orchestra, Orchestra London, National Arts Centre Orchestra, Minnesota Orchestra, and others.
 Many alumni have also founded musical institutions in their home regions that focus on social transformation and community development.

 Affiliates

-Global Leaders Institute
+The Global Leaders Institute

-The Global Leaders Program (GLP) (now branded Global Leaders Institute) was launched in 2013 as an affiliate of The Orchestra of the Americas Group.
-Curated by a number of top academic institutions and think-tanks including Harvard University, McGill University, New York University, Georgetown University, Bard College, and Duke University, The Global Leaders Institute offers an annual Executive Graduate Certificate that helps impact-focused musicians succeed as social entrepreneurs.
-The GLI combines on-site training in diverse international settings with remote classroom learning led by a faculty of pioneers in diverse fields, including Thomas Südhof, winner of the 2013 Nobel Prize in Medicine and Physiology, together with a range of Grammy Winning Artists, TED Presenters, leading academics and cutting-edge practitioners.
-GLP Cohort Members are prepared simultaneously to act as social entrepreneurs, advocates, pedagogs, performers, managers, civic leaders, and cultural agents.
+The Global Leaders Institute was launched in 2013 as an affiliate of The Orchestra of the Americas Group.
+Curated by nine higher education institutions, including Harvard University, McGill University, New York University, Stanford University, Georgetown University, Bard College, and Duke University, The Global Leaders Institute offers an annual Executive MBA in Arts Innovation.

-Other

-Other affiliates launched within The Orchestra of the Americas Group include Music In Action Journal, Lideres Emprendedores, (Re)Setting The Stage conference series, and SoundPost Podcast, among others.
+OAcademy Music Conservatory

-Founded Institutions
+Institutions founded

-The Orchestra has helped to launch several significant music institutions across the Americas including Colombia's National Youth Philharmonic, the National Youth Orchestras of the Dominican Republic, Honduras, Belize, Jamaica, and Haiti, and other initiatives across the Americas modeled on the OA's principles, platform, and training program.
+The Orchestra has helped to launch a range of national music institutions across the Americas, including Mexico's Sinfónica Azteca, Filarmonica Joven de Colombia, the National Youth Orchestra of the Dominican Republic, The National Youth Orchestra of Jamaica, and nationwide orchestral initiatives in Belize, Haiti, and Honduras.

-Awards

-The Orchestra is the recipient of a Latin Grammy Award (2015) for "Best Classical Album" (Gabriela Montero/Orchestra of the Americas/Carlos Miguel Prieto: Ex-Patria), and the League of American Orchestras "Golden Baton Award" (2012).